 Wheat, barley, corn, walnut, pomegranate, grapes, and olives are in harmony with Borgoluce’s cattle, water buffalo, pigs, and sheep.
 All contribute to the natural habitat of nourishment and energy, and further supported by wild pastures and woodlands.
 Wheat becomes flour for pasta and bread, an apiary for honey, grapes for wine production, and water buffalo for cheese and dairy and dairy produce.
 Corn is harvested for energy and food, wood is used to heat the facilities, buffalo waste becomes energy to turn on the lights and for anything that requires power.

 Innovation and influence have run through the Collalto family for centuries.
 Origins were established a thousand years ago, during which time they raised the two castles: Collalto and San Salvatore.
 From any vantage point on the property, there are reminders of the area’s rich history, colorful eras, and survival of the darkest times.
 The land is dotted with original farmhouses, two of which have been converted to agriturismos.
-Atop a small knoll are restored structures which were once farmers’ quarters with attached stables for their field animals.
+Atop a small knoll are restored structures that were once farmers’ quarters with attached stables for their field animals.
 Up until the last century, the grapes were managed by the estate and contracted farmers.

 The Collalto family were innovative pioneers, exhibiting a passionate dedication in the development of the vines and the wines they yield, but never without considering the whole environment.